jbarndt/fcbh-dataset-io/testing/README.md

 - Each test func will have some kind of verification, at least a record or line count.
 - Each test function will have a comment that describes what manual verification is recommended.

-## Last Minute Changes

-+ Remove VersionCode from Request.
-+ Can LanguageISO be removed, or is it not consistently three chars of BibleId

 ### Terminology

-- Plain Text refers to the DBP plain text dataset
+- Plain Text refers to the DBP plain text dataset.
-- Plain Text Edit refers to DBP plain text with headings extracted from USX
+- Plain Text Edit refers to DBP plain text with headings extracted from USX.
-- USX Text Edit refers to USX text edited to contain only content in Script
+- USX Text Edit refers to USX text edited to contain only content in Script.
-- Script refers to Excel spreadsheets used in process of recording Audio Bible
+- Script refers to Excel spreadsheets used in process of recording Audio Bible.
-- Whisper is a Speech to Text program produced by OpenAI
+- Whisper is a Speech to Text program produced by OpenAI.
-- FastText is a Word Encoding program produced by Meta
+- FastText is a Word Encoding program produced by Meta.
-- Aeneas is a Timestamp generating program
+- Aeneas is a Timestamp generating program.
-- Librosa is an MFCC generating program
+- Librosa is an MFCC generating program.

 ## Script level text tests